 The relationships between the potential predictors and the site-scale infection prevalence (transect-level prevalence) were assessed with generalized additive mixed effects models (see Appendix S2: Table S10 for model estimates).
 The environmental characteristics of transect sites used as model predictors are presented in Appendix S2: Table S11.

-The models for TN, TP, TOC, substrate type (silt, sand, rock and boulder), mean transect depth, number of trunks, lake surface area, lake maximum depth, lake mean depth, water residence time, drainage area, lake elevation, distance to the nearest lake and species richness were not statistically significant (Appendix S2: Table S10).
+The models for TN:TP, TN, TP, TOC, substrate type (silt, sand, rock and boulder), mean transect depth, number of trunks, turbidity, dissolved oxygen, lake perimeter, lake maximum depth, lake mean depth, water residence time, drainage area, lake elevation, distance to the nearest lake, species richness, fish community diversity and evenness were rejected based on significance of smooth term (Appendix S2: Table S10).
 We did not find any relationships between black spot site prevalence and any spatial attributes of the lakes.
-However, water physico-chemistry and community metrics were good predictors of site infection prevalence of fish communities.
+However, water physico-chemistry and metrics of community abundance were good predictors of site infection prevalence of fish communities.

-The turbidity model had the best fit (D2 = 88,71%) and is mostly non-linear where maximum site prevalence saturation is reached for turbidity values above 2.5 NTU (Figure 5a).
-Site infection prevalence increased proportionally with both water temperature and pH with prevalence being highest in warmer, more alkaline lakes (Figure 5b–c).
-The conductivity and site prevalence had a non-linear, unimodal relationship peaking around 80 (S/cm) (Figure 5d).
-Site prevalence values increased almost proportionally with dissolved oxygen concentration in the water (Figure 5e).
-The relationship between TN:TP ratio and site prevalence is unimodal but highly non-linear (Figure 5f).
-For the macrophyte coverage, we found that low macrophyte cover correlates with high infection prevalence in site-scale fish communities (Figure 5g).
-A parabolic curve is observed in the area:perimeter model although the variation interval increases at high ratio values (Figure 5h).
-The perimeter model is highly non-linear with two distinct peaks and a large confidence interval at higher perimeter values (Figure 5i).
-Total fish abundance and non-host abundance (here abundance of cyprinids) both showed a negative relationship with site prevalence suggesting that sites with more fishes and/or non-host individuals have a lower prevalence of infection (Figure 5j–k).
-The relationship between site infection prevalence and the species diversity index shows a decreasing trend (Figure 5l).
-At the site-scale, fish communities are slightly to moderately diverse (Gini-Simpson’s diversity index between 0 and 0.64) indicating the dominance of some species, namely cyprinids and L. gibbosus.
+The non-host abundance model (here abundance of cyprinids) had the best fit (D2 = 87.49%) and showed a negative relationship with site prevalence suggesting that sites with more fishes and have a lower prevalence of infection (Figure 5a).
+Total fish abundance model presented the same pattern (Figure 5b).
+Site infection prevalence increased proportionally with both water temperature and pH with prevalence being highest in warmer, more alkaline lakes (Figure 5c–d).
+The conductivity and site prevalence had a non-linear, unimodal relationship peaking around 80 (S/cm) (Figure 5e).
+For the macrophyte coverage, we found that low macrophyte cover correlates with high infection prevalence in site-scale fish communities (Figure 5f).
+A parabolic curve is observed in the area:perimeter and surface area models although the variation interval increases at high ratio values (Figure 5g–h).

 DISCUSSION

 Our main goal was to investigate context-dependencies in infection prevalence estimates of black spot disease in freshwater fish communities across three scale levels (landscape, lake, site).
 First, we built resampled accumulation curves to explore the influence of sampling effort and sampling methods in landscape prevalence estimation, then we compared the frequency distribution of the lake’s prevalence across the landscape for each sampling method in order to assess spatial dynamics.
 Lastly, we identified ecological drivers explaining variations of site-scale prevalence estimates and suggested potential mechanisms explaining observed relationships.
 This approach allowed us to investigate spatial patterns of infection, sampling effort effect, sampling methods bias and environmental drivers of the prevalence of infection in fish communities.
 Our results show substantial differences in prevalence estimates across methods suggesting major sampling bias in infection estimates.
 We also show that minimal sampling effort must also consider the sampling method as they present different outcomes in resampled landscape prevalence accumulation curves.
-Local environmental characteristics such as water physico-chemistry and community structure were found to be the best predictors of infection prevalence at small spatial scales.
+Local environmental characteristics such as water physico-chemistry and community structure were found to be strong drivers of infection prevalence at small spatial scales.